Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 Rust does away with this with another type called `Result`.
 If your function can fail, it must return a Result type.
 Like with `Option`, `Result` is its own type that contains either the data we wanted, or an error.

-Again, the idiomatic way to handle this depends on what you're trying to do; is the error recoverable, and how do we want to report the error back to the user.
+Again, the idiomatic way to handle this depends on what you're trying to do; is the error recoverable (could the program continue despite the error), and how do we want to report the error back to the user.
 Using `expect` will, again, cause the program to immediately stop with the error message and other bits sent to `stderr`, and again, you can see why this is typically extremely undesirable.

 But anyway, we now have a working program, there is an actual color, the user guesses a color, and we print both to the screen.